SBS-team/rails_team_logo/README.md

      $  "World"

  Also, you can use rails variables here.
 Or whatever you want.
- Before you define IMPORTANT constant `Params` you can any rails operations as you wish.
+ Before you define IMPORTANT constant `Params` you can run any rails operations as you wish.
  For example:

      $  user_count = User.count
      $  Params = {
      $   title: "Welcome to my server!"
-     $   user: "Here is #{user_count} users on your site"
+     $   user: "Here is #{user_count} users on my site"
      $ }

  VERY IMPORTANT: YOU CAN USE ONLY CONSTANT WITH NAME `Params`